 Supervisors must immediately make their Head of Department aware of any Concern raised or of any matters that they have referred to the Complaints Handler.

-If the Supervisor is unable to resolve the problem or considers that it amounts to a Formal Complaint then the matter shall be referred to the Complaints Handler, Jacky Starling.
+If the Supervisor is unable to resolve the problem or considers that it amounts to a Formal Complaint then the matter shall be referred to the firm’s Complaints Handler and Senior Partner, Jacky Starling.

 A Formal Complaint is defined as: